Anshul-1223/-Logistics-Company-Database-Project/README.md

 This project simulates the backend operations of a logistics company, focusing on:

-Managing customer, shipment, employee, and payment records
+Managing customer, shipment, employee, and payment records.

-Tracking delivery statuses
+Tracking delivery statuses.

-Analyzing operational performance via SQL queries
+Analyzing operational performance via SQL queries.

-Supporting business decisions with data-driven insights
+Supporting business decisions with data-driven insights.

 💻 Technologies Used